mennodejong1986/DIST/README.md

 # Species tree inference in SambaR

-The file 'allvcfdist.txt' can be as input for SambaR for species tree inference.
+The file 'allvcfdist.txt' can be as input for SambaR for species tree inference (step 2 and 3).
 To do so, first create a dummy genlight object in R:

 *source("https://github.com/mennodejong1986/SambaR/raw/master/SAMBAR_v1.xx.txt")* # replace xx with the correct version